- Skill Building Sessions

-For sewing instructions- and you'll likely need them since I made this anatomical and also graded it to three sizes- join us live or watch the videos once they're uploaded.
-They'll be linked below once they're done.
+For sewing instructions- and you'll likely need them since I made this anatomical and also graded it to three sizes- the videos are linked below.

 Printing: Print Actual Size- and print on cardstock if you have some! you can then trace the patterns on to the fabric.